 Cumberland Healthcare is proud to offer comprehensive athletic training services to the community.
-Our licensed athletic trainers are health care professionals who collaborate with physicians, EMT’s, physical therapists, and occupational therapists, in preventing, diagnosing, treating and rehabilitating various medical conditions involving sports injury or physical limitation.
+Our licensed athletic trainers are healthcare professionals who collaborate with physicians, EMTs, physical therapists, and occupational therapists in preventing, diagnosing, treating, and rehabilitating various medical conditions involving sports injury or physical limitation.

 Please contact the following individuals for further information and to schedule your personalized session(s):

 If you are interested in learning more about athletic health in the workplace, please call 715-822-7300m or fax 715-822-7301.